openfare/openfare/openfare/README.md

 Setting up a project to receive donations is easy.
 Simply use the `openfare` tool to generate a `OpenFare.lock` file in the project's top level directory.

 In this example `OpenFare.lock` file Steve and John split their donations 10/4.
-John can be paid via PayPal or lightning keysend.
+John can be paid via PayPal or via the Bitcoin Lightning Network.
 Steve can only be paid via PayPal:

 ```json
 {